kreteshq/kretes.dev/tutorial/collection-react.md

 kretes generate component TaskElement
 ```

-This will gives us the following component at `<project root>/components/TaskElement.tsx`:
+This will gives us the following component at `app/components/TaskElement.tsx`:

 ```tsx
 import React from 'react';